 Here are some book-cleaning best practices:

-- Dust thoroughly – Use a soft paintbrush to dust your book’s outside book cover and internal pages.
+- Dust thoroughly: Use a soft paintbrush to dust your book’s outside cover and internal pages.
 You should also check in between pages for any dust or dirt.

-Just make sure to avoid wrapping your books in a plastic bag or foil, since these materials trap moisture and promote mold and mildew growth.
+Some protective book coverings are better than others.
+Avoid wrapping your books in a plastic bag or foil since these materials trap moisture and promote mold and mildew growth.
 Newspaper should also be avoided, as its acidity can cause chemical reactions within your books’ pages.

 Once your books are properly packaged, it’s time to arrange them into storage containers.
 Here are some important steps to follow for optimal preservation: